Mpowa-IO/Documents/Whitepaper.md

 The use of estimates and modeling to generate environmental data can improve overall data quality, including accuracy and coverage, especially when models draw upon two or more sets of observations, such as field observations coupled with global satellite-based observations.
 Models may also incorporate administrative data or data resulting from statistical surveys or special projects.

 The main characteristics, advantages and disadvantages of these types of sources of environment statistics are discussed below.

 A great deal of statistics is also being produced by private and public agencies that are not part of the system of official statistics.
 Statistics of questionable quality and proper documentation can be potentially confusing and lead to distrust of the national statistical office (NSO) which is supposed to produce unbiased and high-quality official statistics.
 Therefore, it is of utmost importance that those statistics considered to be ‘official’ follow strict and well-defined principles and standards.

-The European Statistics Code of Practice (ESS CoP) contains, among other things, specific principles and guidance relevant to the dissemination of the statistics.
+- The European Statistics Code of Practice (ESS CoP) contains, among other things, specific principles and guidance relevant to the dissemination of the statistics.
 The ESS CoP lays down specific requirements for clarifying the statistical outputs, their regularity, timeliness, and how they are released.
 All NSOs and other producers of official statistics within the European Statistical System follow and respect these requirements.

-Recommended international practice reinforced by ESS CoP and dissemination standards discussed above, require NSOs and other producers of official statistics to publish metadata on their statistics along with the statistics themselves.
-Most NSOs strive to compile product metadata, at least that pertaining to the statistics most used, and publish them on the web.

-NSOs publish their statistics in aggregate form, thereby seeking to ensure the confidentiality of the data providers and the subjects they refer to.
-There is, however, substantial demand for microdata for research purposes.
-Several NSOs have in recent years started to release or grant access to microdata to researchers.
-For some years, some NSOs have been preparing a specific set of microdata for research, initially to be handed over to recognised researchers, more recently for release on the web.
-The data set has then been prepared specifically for such use by anonymisation, i.e., removing identifiers of individuals, households, and businesses, and removing variables that would have allowed indirect identification.
-Some NSOs have also granted on-line access to such microdata for research.
-Granting access to microdata is usually also accompanied by documentation signed by the researcher specifying the datasets that are made available, the purpose of use of the data, the safeguarding of the data as well as a pledge to respect rules of statistical confidentiality and the privacy of respondents.
-Granting access to microdata for research purposes entails a significant addition to the utilisation of the data and the value of the statistical production.